 February 20 @ 12:30 pm - 4:30 pmFree – $124

 This class will be taught online using Zoom.
 Login instructions will be emailed at the time of workshop registration.
 Please check spam/promotions filters or email [email protected] with questions.

 Please note: The Altman Person of Color Scholarships are free and given on a first come, first served basis.
-Please only sign up for one class per month.
+Please only sign up for one class per month to a student in the United States.
 Please notify us right away if your plans change and you cannot attend the class.
 We will then reopen the slot so another student may register.
 Thank you in advance for this consideration.

 Alicia Ostriker is a major American poet and critic.
 Author of 17 collections of poetry, she has been twice nominated for the National Book Award, and has twice received the National Jewish Book Award for Poetry, among other honors.
 As a critic she is the author of the now-classic Stealing the Language: the Emergence of Women’s Poetry in America, and other books on poetry and on the Bible, most recently For the Love of God: the Bible as an Open Book.
 Her most recent collections of poems are Waiting for the Light and The Volcano and After: Selected and New Poems 2002-2019..Her poems have been translated into numerous languages including Hebrew and Arabic.
 She is currently the New York State Poet Laureate and a Chancellor of the Academy of American Poets.

 “Alicia Ostriker has become one of those brilliantly provocative and imaginatively gifted contemporaries whose iconoclastic expression, whether in prose or poetry, is essential to understanding our American selves.” —Joyce Carol Oates

 “Ostriker is our morning-after psalmist; our wild, justice-starved, embodied, dazzling intelligence in its unending argument with itself, he world, and God.”—Eleanor Wilner